Photography copyright basics

 No. You do not have the right to give the photo to a third party to use.
 This is a very common mistake.
 Let's say you own a bakery, and you pay a photographer to take photos of your cupcakes.
 A magazine calls and asks if they can use the photos in a story they are publishing about you.
 The answer is no. The magazine becomes the user of the photo when they are publishing it for their own editorial.
 Most photographers would be happy to have their work featured in a magazine, but that publication will have to pay the photographer for the use of the photos.

-4. How the photo is used often affects the price of the licensing.
+4. How the photo is used often affects the price of the usage.

-Photo licensing can be general or more specific.
-Some permissions are restrictive and are tied to a particular medium or size (i.e.: one trade magazine 1/2 page ad, one direct mail piece, or one billboard ad), or a they are tied to particular time frame for usage.
-Some permissions are for editorial use only (not advertisements).
-Or, permission may be more general.
+Photo usage can be general or more specific.
+It might be tied to a particular medium or size (i.e.: one trade magazine 1/2 page ad, one direct mail piece, or one billboard ad), or usage might be tied to particular time frame (i.e.: editorial use for one year.)

-In most of my contracts, the licensing allows my clients to use their photos on websites, social media and in print material produced by the client's business, like business cards, brochures, etc.
+In most of my contracts, the usage allows my clients to publish their photos on websites, social media and in print material produced by the client's business, like business cards, brochures, etc.

-5. What if I want to buy exclusive rights to my photos?
+5. What if I want to buy exclusive usage to my photos?

-Some photographers allow clients to buy exclusive rights for one or more photos.
-You will definitely pay more for this type of exclusivity.
+Some photographers allow clients to buy exclusive usage for one or more photos.
+You will pay more for this type of exclusivity.